 Hard money interest rates are probably the least appealing part of a hard money loan.
 They can range but are typically 2 to 3 times the rate a person could get if they can qualify for a conventional loan.
 One of the reasons for this is that Hard Money loans are typically short in duration and have very low underwriting requirements…so it makes sense that you would expect to pay more for a 1-year loan with little upfront requirements than you would for a 30-year loan in which you have been thoroughly vetted by an underwriting team.
 The interest rates are typically interest only which means that you are not paying down the loan.
 The expectation is that you will refinance the loan or sell the property to repay the loan vs an amortized loan which you make small principal payments over a long period of time.

-Real estate investor who are looking to pay cash for a property in order to get a reduced purchase price is a good reason.
+Real estate investor who is looking to pay cash for a property in order to get a reduced purchase price is a good reason.

 If you are buying a property for which you plan to fix it up and sell it (Fix-and-Flip) is another instance when a short-term loan can make sense.
 The idea is that you are going to buy a distressed property at a low price, increase the value by fixing it up and then selling the property for a profit.
 It is also common for real estate investors to fix up a property and then refinance it after the renovations have been completed and the value of the property allows them to get an institutional loan.